samuelgoto/proposal-pluggable-types/README.md

 };
 ```

-Could, with the proposed pluggable extension points, be written as:
+Which, with the syntax extensions, enables them to be written as:

 ```javascript
 class Square implements Shape {